Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Conservation properties of the fully discrete Vlasov-Maxwell equations

 \subsection{Conservation properties of the RK-Hermite-\DG{} scheme}

 Theorem~\ref{thm:conserved-quantities} implies that explicit Runge-Kutta schemes \eqref{eq:RK} applied to the semi-discrete Vlasov-Maxwell problem \eqref{eq:IBVP:def} conserve the number of particles.
-Concerning quadratic invariants, however, general explicit Runge-Kutta methods do not satisfy the algebraic constraint \eqref{eq:ab}.
+Concerning quadratic invariants, however, general explicit Runge-Kutta methods are known not to satisfy the algebraic constraint \eqref{eq:ab}.
 This implies, in our case, that the conservation of the total energy \eqref{eq:Emodcont} is not guaranteed by the scheme \eqref{eq:RK}, not even when central numerical fluxes are used in the discretization of Maxwell's equations.
-This provides the motivation for the development of a modified version of the explicit Runge-Kutta methods \eqref{eq:RK} with an additional projection step that preserves the energy invariant for central numerical fluxes and maintains the semi-discrete energy dissipation (i.e., it does not add dissipation due to the time integration) for the upwind numerical fluxes.
-This task is discussed in the next subsection.
+This provides the motivation for the study of a modified version of the explicit Runge-Kutta methods \eqref{eq:RK} with an additional projection step that preserves the energy invariant for central numerical fluxes and maintains the semi-discrete energy dissipation (i.e., it does not add dissipation due to the time integration) for the upwind numerical fluxes.
+Taking the cue from the incremental direction technique \cite{Calvo-HernandezAbreu-Montijano-Randez:2006} and relaxation RK methods \cite{Ketcheson19}, this task is discussed in the next subsection.